-The wheels hold a fixed straight alignment and do not turn.
-To turn the machine, the skid steer operator must increase the speed of the wheels on one side, causing the wheels to skid or drag across the ground as the machine rotates in the opposite direction.
-This steering function is what gives the machine its name.</ br>
+The wheels remain in a straight, fixed alignment and do not turn.
+To turn the device, a skid steer operator needs to increase the speed of the wheels on one side, making the wheels skid or drag across the ground as the device rotates in the opposite direction.
+This steering function is what gives the machine its name.

 What Is a Skid Steer Used For?

-The hallmark characteristic of the skid steer is its variety of attachment options, which make it possible to perform a wide range of jobs using the same piece of equipment.
-The standard attachment for a skid steer is a bucket, but this can be replaced by any number of alternatives that make it possible for a skid steer to perform the functions of many different types of equipment.
-Traditionally, a skid steer is equipped with a bucket and used for lifting and moving heavy materials.
+The hallmark characteristic of this loader is the variety of skid steer attachments and accessories available, making it possible to perform a wide range of jobs using the same piece of equipment.
+The standard attachment for a skid steer is a bucket, but teams can swap this out for any number of alternatives that make it possible for a skid steer to perform the functions of many different types of equipment.
+Traditionally, operators use a skid steer’s bucket to lift or move heavy materials.

 Trenching and Digging

-In almost any worksite scenario, there is an attachment that makes the skid steer a useful choice for any task.
-It’s important to ensure that you or your hired skid steer operator are up-to-date on the specific safety and maintenance guidelines for both the skid steer itself and the attachments you use for each project.</ br>
+In almost any work site scenario, the correct attachment makes your skid steer the best choice for any task.
+With this in mind, teams need to ensure that skid steer operators stay up to date on safety and maintenance guidelines for the skid steer itself and the attachments they use for each project.

 How Much Does a Skid Steer Weigh?

-- Small-frame skid steer: <1750 lbs., <50 horsepower
+- Small-frame skid steer: <1,750 lbs., <50 horsepower

-- Medium-frame skid steer: 1750–2200 lbs., 50-70 horsepower
+- Medium-frame skid steer: 1,750-2,200 lbs., 50-70 horsepower

-- Large-frame skid steer: >2200 lbs., >70 horsepower
+- Large-frame skid steer: >2,200 lbs., >70 horsepower

-The small-frame model is lighter and more maneuverable in tight spaces, making it the best choice for interior work, landscaping, and site development.
+The small-frame model is lighter and more maneuverable in tight spaces, making it the best choice for interior work, landscaping and site development.

-A skid steer loader is often referred to as a “Bobcat.”
-Bobcat is actually one of the construction manufacturing brands that makes skid steers, along with companies like John Deere and Caterpillar.
-So there is no real “difference” between a Bobcat and a skid steer — Bobcat is just one brand name of skid steer loader.
-In the same way that people now say “Google” when they mean “to search,” often people will say “Bobcat” when they mean “skid steer.”
+Some professionals refer to a skid steer as a “Bobcat” or “Bobcat machine.”
+Bobcat is one of the construction manufacturing brands that produce skid steers, like their competitors John Deere and Caterpillar.
+As a result, there isn’t any difference between a skid steer and a Bobcat loader.
+Instead, Bobcat is only a brand name for skid steer loaders.
+In the same way that people now say “Google” when they mean “to search,” oftentimes people will say “Bobcat” when they mean “skid steer.”

 Should You Buy or Rent a Skid Steer?